SJ23 Tech Tip F22, (Updated 2019-02-13) Bob Schimmel

 A l

-ow friction SS eye is also spliced at the junction point of each line so the lower jack line can easily slide through it.
+ow friction SS eye is spliced at the junction point of each line so the lower jack line can easily slide through it.
 For maximum strength the angle formed at the throat of an eye splice should be 300 or less which results in loosing only 10% of the line strength.
 To splice a loop in single braided Dyneema use a locking splice with two loose ends or a locking splice with one side attached.
 While not actually required I added a whipping over each splice to secure the SS eye from breaking free and damaging the sail cloth.
 Umm, I don't need that, especially where I can't reach it!

 CONSIDERATIONS